savvyt/twitter/README.md

 ![alt text](assets/dataflow.png "Dataflow")

-Note that you'll need a GCS bucket to temporarily store files coming in from Dataflow and you'll also need an empty table in BigQuery with the appropriate schema to receive the streaming data.
+Note that you'll need a GCS bucket to temporarily store files coming in from Dataflow and you'll also need an empty table in BigQuery (use `bq-schema.json` when creating the BQ table) to receive the streaming data.

 Once those are ready, you can start the Dataflow job and run the script from your VM.
 Wait a few minutes and you should start to see rows populating in your BigQuery table: